AdiHarif/TS-to-IR/docs/assumptions.md

 1. Classes must be named.
 1. Class members contain only properties (fields), non-static methods and a single constructor.
 1. No inheritance is allowed.
-1. All object properties are initialized in the constructor
+1. All object properties are initialized in the constructor.
+1. All object properties access statements are single access and not a chain.

 ## Types:
 1. No union\intersection types are allowed.